Better-Planet-Laboratory/africafarmprojections/README.md

 ## Citation

-If you use this dataset, please cite the DOI assigned to it from where you download it:
+If you use this dataset, please cite the DOI assigned to it:

-The general citation prior to DOI assignment was:

 ```
 Mehrabi, Zia (2025).
 African Farm Size Distributions 2000-2060.
 Better Planet Laboratory. https://doi.org/10.5281/zenodo.17583014